-- 15. The Group's business and financial results are impacted by uncertainties and volatilities in the Russian economic environment. - 16.
+- 18. The Group's business and financial results are impacted by uncertainties and volatilities in the Russian economic environment which can be impacted by global factors and/or by national factors. - 19.
 The Group is subject to a number of principal risks which might adversely impact its performance.
 The principal activities of the Group are banking and insurance operations and so it is within this area that the principal risks occur.
 Management considers that those principal risks are financial risks, operational risks and legal risks.
-Financial risk comprises market risks (including currency risk, interest rate risk and other price risk), credit risk and liquidity risk. - 17.
-The Board has put in place arrangements to identify, evaluate and manage principal risks and uncertainties faced by the Group.
+Financial risk comprises market risks (including currency risk, interest rate risk and other price risk), credit risk and liquidity risk. - 20.
+The Board has put in place arrangements to identify, evaluate and manage the principal risks and uncertainties faced by the Group.
 The Group has an established risk management program that focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Group's financial performance.
-This is overseen by a dedicated Risk Management function, which works with senior management of the operating companies in Russia as well as the Board of Directors in this area.
+This is overseen by a dedicated Risk Management function, which works with senior management of the operating companies in Russia as well as the Board of directors in this area.
 The primary objectives of the financial risk management function are to establish acceptable risk limits, and then ensure that the exposures remain within these limits.
 The operational and legal risk management functions are intended to ensure the proper functioning of internal policies and procedures that minimize operational and legal risks.
 The risk management strategy is established so as to identify, assess, monitor and manage the risks arising from Group's activities.
-These risks as well as other risks and uncertainties, which affect the Group and how these are managed, are presented in Notes 31 and 33 of the consolidated financial statements.
+These risks as well as other risks and uncertainties, which affect the Group and how these are managed, are presented in Notes 29 and 31 of the consolidated financial statements. - 21.
+Analysis of impact of COVID-19 pandemic on the Group is disclosed in the Note 2 of the consolidated financial statements.